Jamshid Amouzegar

-Jamshid Amouzegar (جمشید آموزگار; 25 June 1923 – 27 September 2016) was an Iranian economist, politician, and the prime minister of Iran from 7 August 1977 until his resignation on 27 August 1978.
-Prior to that, he served as the minister of interior and minister of finance in the cabinet of Amir-Abbas Hoveida.
-He was the leader of Rastakhiz Party during his tenure as prime minister of Iran.
+Jamshid Amouzegar (جمشید آموزگار; 25 June 1923 – 27 September 2016) was an Iranian politician who was the prime minister of Iran from 7 August 1977 until his resignation on 27 August 1978.
+He was the second and fourth Secretary-General of the Rastakhiz Party from 1976 to 1977 and in 1978.
+Prior to that, he served as the minister of interior and minister of finance in the cabinet of Amir-Abbas Hoveyda.

 Early life and education

-Jamshid was born on 25 June 1923 in Tehran, Iran.
-His father was Habibollah Amouzegar, a leading lawyer and politician, and he had a brother, Jahangir.
+Amouzegar was born on 25 June 1923 in Tehran.
+His father, Abdollah, was a historian and lawyer who served in the Supreme Court of Iran.
+He had three brothers, Jahangir, Kuros, and Hooshang, all of whom later held prominent positions in the Imperial Iranian government.

-He graduated from Tehran University with degrees in law and engineering, and then attended Cornell University, where he received a Ph.D in 1950.
+Amouzegar graduated from the University of Tehran with degrees in engineering and law.
+While studying in the United States, he earned a master's degree in civil engineering in 1947 and a doctorate from Cornell University in 1951, with a focus in hydraulics.

 Career

+Government positions

 Amouzegar served as deputy minister in Iran's ministry of health under Jahanshah Saleh in 1955.

 In 1959, Amouzegar replaced Hassan Akhavi as agriculture minister when Akhavi was removed from the cabinet of Prime Minister Manouchehr Eghbal.
-He was appointed minister of labor and then minister of health in the cabinet led by Prime Minister Hasan-ali Mansour.
-He subsequently became minister of finance in the cabinet of Amir Abbas Hoveida after the assassination of Prime Minister Mansour in 1964, remaining in that post for nine years.
+He was appointed minister of labor and then minister of health in the cabinet led by Prime Minister Hassan-ali Mansour.
+He subsequently became minister of finance in the cabinet of Amir Abbas Hoveyda after the assassination of Prime Minister Mansour in 1964, remaining in that post for nine years.

 From 1965 to 1974, he headed several ordinary meetings of the OPEC.
 In 1971, he and Saudi Oil Minister Ahmed Zaki Yamani were instrumental in implementing the series of price hikes that ultimately quadrupled the price of oil and provided the resources for Iran to modernize its infrastructure, agriculture, and defense.
 For this accomplishment, Amouzegar was awarded the Taj-e Iran, first-class, an honor normally reserved for only the prime minister and former prime ministers.
 He was appointed minister of interior in 1974.

+1975 hostage crisis

-On 21 December 1975 he was taken hostage by the Venezuelan terrorist Carlos the Jackal during an OPEC meeting.
-Carlos was ordered to execute him but did not do so, and Amouzegar was released along with the other hostages after a few days.
+On 21 December 1975, Amouzegar was taken hostage along with Yamani and other oil ministers in attendance by the Venezuelan terrorist Carlos the Jackal during an OPEC meeting in Vienna.
+Carlos was ordered to execute both Amouzegar and Yamani but did not do so, and Amouzegar was released along with the other hostages after two days.
 Carlos flew him and a Saudi to Algeria, where they were released.